List Of Benedictions In The Bible

 These benedictions can be used in various contexts, such as worship services, personal devotions, or as a way to offer encouragement to others.

-See also List Of Mentors And Mentees In The Bible
+See also List Of The 73 Books Of The Bible In Order

 The Aaronic Blessing